havenwood/ichannel/README.md

 __DESCRIPTION__

-ichannel is a channel for interprocess communication between ruby processes on the same machine(or network).
+ichannel is a channel for interprocess communication between ruby processes on the same machine or network.
 The basic premise is that you can "put" a ruby object onto the channel and on the other end(maybe in a different process, or maybe on a different machine) you can "get" the object from the channel.

-The two main modes of transport are a UNIXSocket(streamed) or [redis](https://redis.io).
-A unix socket is fast and operates without any external dependencies but it can't go beyond a single machine.
-A channel that uses redis can operate between different machines.
-And incase you're wondering ichannel uses a redis [list](http://redis.io/commands#list) to queue messages.

-The last topic I feel I should talk about before the examples is serialization.
-A ruby object is serialized(on write) and deserialized(on read) when passing through a channel.
-A channel can use any serializer that implements the dump and load methods but the default is [Marshal](http://ruby-doc.org/core-2.0/Marshal.html).
-There are also a number of objects that cannot be serialized (such as IO, anonymous classes/modules, Proc, …) but I've found most of the time I send simple objects like Hash.

 __EXAMPLES__